-When asked what my favourite ski destinations are around the world, Morzine Ski Resort France is always in my top 5.
+Morzine Ski Resort is in my top 5, favourite skiing destinations in France.
 It is a resort that suits all types of groups from family ski holidays to a bunch of friends flying in for a weekend.
-It offers a wide range of activities on and off the slopes and also has a large selection of restaurants and pubs to cater for your needs.
+It also offers a wide range of activities on and off the ski slopes and also has a large selection of restaurants and pubs to cater for your needs.

 Table of Contents

 - Morzine lift pass

 - Outdoor winter activities in Morzine

 - Take a horse ride through the Portes du Soleil villages